AcuHerb Community Circle · Herbal Dispensary

 Polygonum multiflorum · Fo-Ti

 One of the most revered Kidney Jing tonics in all of Chinese medicine.
-He Shou Wu replenishes the deep essence stored in the Kidney — the resource that governs aging, vitality, hair, and reproductive longevity.
-Winter is the season to conserve and rebuild what was spent during the year.
-Use the prepared (processed) form and work with a practitioner for extended use.
+He Shou Wu replenishes the deep essence stored in the Kidney — governing aging, vitality, hair, and reproductive longevity.
+Winter is the season to conserve and rebuild.
+Use the prepared form; work with a practitioner for extended use.

 Kidney JingAnti-AgingDeep Tonic